Quarantined Family of Four, Teacher Test Negative to Coronavirus - THISDAYLIVE

 “If you check the pattern of travel by Nigerians you will understand we travel more to Europe than Iran, South Korea, Japan and other countries where the outbreak spread earlier.
 With Europe experiencing large outbreaks of Coronavirus, we still have cause to be alert.
 We are not out of the woods yet,” he added.

-He also called on Nigerians to postpone none essential travels, and that it was every one’s duty to ensure basic hygiene behaviours were being followed.
+He also called on Nigerians to postpone none essential travels, and that it was every one’s duty to ensure basic hygiene behaviours were been followed.